IF YOU ARE HERE MAINLY FOR THE LOW-Z CALCULATOR REFERENCE, CLICK HERE.

 12 dB – 1/8 Sine Power (moderately compressed or clipped program)

-15 dB – Slightly compressed or clipped program from the pre loudness wars era
+15 dB – Slightly compressed or clipped program

-21 dB – Uncompressed music or speech
+>18 dB – Uncompressed music or speech.

 The High-Z Calculator